iameugeneyeboah/iameugeneyeboah/README.md

-# Hi there, I'm Eugene Yeboah 👋
+# Hello there, I'm Eugene Yeboah 👋

 Welcome to my GitHub profile!
 I'm a creative and versatile professional passionate about leveraging photography and storytelling to make an impact.